Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 Seller of travel bonds in California remain continuous until canceled.
 The surety can cancel the bond in accordance with the provisions of section 17550.11 of the Business and Professions Code.

 How to become a seller of travel in California

 California requires all sellers of travel to register with the Attorney General’s Office and to display the registration number on all advertising.
 One of the registration requirements is posting a surety bond in the proper amount.

-More registration information can be accessed from the Important Links section of this page.
+More registration information can be accessed from the Additional Resources section of this page.